Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 ### 3.3.4 State Management

 While the provided documents don't explicitly detail a specific global state management library (like NgRx or Akita), a well-structured Angular application typically employs a consistent approach to manage application-wide state.
 This could involve using RxJS with BehaviorSubjects in services for simpler state management or a more comprehensive state management library for complex applications.
-The `documentation.md` mentions RxJS for reactive programming and component communication [1].
+RxJS for reactive programming and component communication.

 ### 3.3.5 AI Chatbot Integration (User Frontend)